 Bozeman home prices are at an all-time high and Belgrade’s aren’t far behind.
 This means Manhattan is becoming the next option for homebuyers and while home prices are increasing, they are still slightly lower than Bozeman.
-The median sales price for a single-family home in Manhattan is $868,250 while Bozeman is at $905,000 (as of May 2022).
+Click here to see the current price of a home in Manhattan.
 There are many established neighborhoods with older homes and nice mature trees in the downtown area.
 In the past few years, new developments have been popping up in and outside of town.
 There are diverse housing options in Manhattan from downtown condos to high-end ranch properties.

 Whether you are looking for an urban condo or a place offering some privacy, Manhattan has it.
 Right in the middle of downtown is a newer condo development, Town Center Condos.
 These small condos are in a great location and have nicely maintained outdoor, common space.
 Just outside of town is Pioneer Crossing, a planned development in Manhattan that has 266 residential homesites on 177 acres.
 It is close to town while still offering the charm of small-town living.
 The development has tree-lined streets with sidewalks, parks, and walking trails.
 Further out of town is Gallatin River Ranch.
 Gallatin River Ranch is a 5,900-acre residential ranch community bordered on one side by the Gallatin River.
 The ranch is comprised of individual 20-60 acre parcels.
 There are 2,000 acres of dedicated common space and there is private access to the Gallatin River.